 News coverage of the Lindbergh trial was at the forefront of a new kind of journalism, expanding the media’s role, reach, and influence more than ever before.
 Reporters, photojournalists, and newspapers captivated the public with their narrative of the Trial of the Century, and the public in turn was captivated by every detail.
 The unprecedented coverage turned the event into a national sensation and extended the media’s influence into the courtroom – and the American judicial system.

 The “Trial of the Century” is captivating to our Foundation in part because of its historic role in shaping the American media and the kinds of stories it tells.
 But it’s also captivating to us because it is a piece of our own local history.
 Bruno Hauptmann was held and tried in Flemington, right here in Hunterdon County.
 His trial – and the media whirlwind surrounding it – reminds of us that local context is an important element of every story…even when it seems like the far-reaching media has covered every last detail there is to know.

 This month we are featuring a collection of original press photographs from the Lindbergh trial.
-The photos, with accompanying captions, were shared with us by fellow Hunterdon County resident David Reid and were originally the property of Reid’s grandfather, William McCrea.
+The photos, with accompanying captions, were shared with us by fellow Hunterdon County resident David Reid and were originally the property of Reid’s grandfather, Harry McCrea.
 They exemplify how skillfully and intently the media worked to provide pervasive coverage of the trial, fleshing out the story with pointed words and crisp images.